Plan on staying with us for 1.5-2 hours from the start of your showtime.

 We recommend comfortable footwear.
 You will not be in a seat for long.

 Madame Daphne may show preference to those in snazzy attire, but she won’t refuse you as long as you’re sporting a shirt and shoes.
-Much of Madam Daphne's furniture may be from the 1920s, but men are not required to wear hats.
+As it is the 2020s and not the 1920s, men are not required to wear hats.